ziotom78/raytracing_course/tomasi-ray-tracing-13a.md

     std::vector<std::vector<double>> data;
     ```

--   However, this definition was not correct: pre-C++11 compilers would refuse to compile this code.
+-   Before C++11, this definition was not correct: pre-C++11 compilers would refuse to compile it.
 Can you guess why?

 # First example